HISTORY OF WOODSTOCK

-- Country Joe McDonald – Country Joe & the “Fish” (Barry Melton) became popular for the “FISH chorus” associated with his Vietnam song, was a local favorite in Berkeley, where he lives, for anti-war rallies.
+- Country Joe McDonald – Country Joe & the “Fish” (Barry Melton) became famous for the “FISH chorus” associated with his Vietnam song and was a local favorite in Berkeley, where he lives, for anti-war rallies.

-- John Sebastian – (of the Lovin’ Spoonful) I once caught him live when he was doing warm up for standup comedian Steve Martin.
-The impatient and unappreciative audience shouted Sebastian off the stage in preference of Martin.
+- John Sebastian – (of the Lovin’ Spoonful), who I once saw live when he was doing the warm-up for standup comedian Steve Martin.
+The impatient and unappreciative audience shouted Sebastian off the stage in preference for Martin.

-- Santana – Carlos Santana is playing a residency in Las Vegas now.
+- Santana – Carlos Santana was playing a residency at the Mirage in Las Vegas last time I was there.